 Thomas D. Saunders, Secretary

-Tom Saunders came to the Western PA Conservancy from Florida where he was community development director for the City of Gainesville.
+Tom Saunders came to the Western Pennsylvania Conservancy from Florida where he was community development director for the City of Gainesville.
 In that role, Tom directed planning, growth management, redevelopment, housing, historic preservation, and neighborhood planning.
-Prior to that, Tom was director of the Maryland Environmental Trust, a statewide land trust that protects open space, and supports the conservation work and capacity growth of 40 local land trusts across the state.
+Prior to that, Tom was director of the Maryland Environmental Trust, a statewide land trust that protects open space and supports the conservation work and capacity growth of 40 local land trusts across the state.
 As one of the largest conservation and voluntary preservation easement-holding organizations in the country, the Maryland Environmental Trust works with property owners across the state on permanent land protection.
-Tom was also a land use, historic preservation and redevelopment attorney with Arent/Fox and Jones, Day, Reavis & Pogue.
-Tom holds an undergraduate degree from Vanderbilt University, a masters in public affairs and urban and regional planning from Princeton and a J.D. from Stanford.
+Tom was also a land use, historic preservation, and redevelopment attorney with Arent/Fox and Jones, Day, Reavis & Pogue.
+Tom holds an undergraduate degree from Vanderbilt University, a masters in public affairs and urban and regional planning from Princeton, and a J.D. from Stanford.

 Oliver is president of Natural Lands.
 Before becoming president, he was the vice president of communications and engagement, where he oversaw communication and engagement efforts, including publications and Force of Nature volunteer program.
 He also works to foster partnerships between Natural Lands and area organizations, and advocates for natural resource conservation and related causes to state and national policy makers.

 Oliver takes much satisfaction from his role in making Natural Lands’ preserves more accessible for people to enjoy.
 “The results of our work are tangible, permanent, and accessible to everyone regardless of means or background.
 It doesn’t get any better than that!”